-An innovative method which can be utilized to perform various interpolation tasks, by incorporating, in an objective manner, an explanatory variable available at a considerably denser dataset than the main variable, is described.
+An innovative method is described which can be utilized to perform various interpolation tasks, by incorporating, in an objective manner, an explanatory variable available at a considerably denser dataset than the main variable.
 The technique incorporates smoothing terms with adjustable weights, defined by means of the angles formed by the consecutive segments of two broken lines into a piecewise linear regression model with known break points.

-Apart from the demonstration of the mathematical framework, the method was illustrated and tested against three applications, a theoretical one with synthetic data from a known generating function and two real world examples: the interpolation of hydraulic conductivity function using water retention data as explanatory variable and vice versa, and the spatial interpolation of rainfall data using the surface elevation as explanatory variable.
-In every case, the method's efficiency to perform interpolation, as well as smoothing, between data points that are interrelated in a complicated manner, by incorporating the explanatory variable, was confirmed, indicating its applicability for diverse scientific and engineering tasks.
+Apart from the demonstration of the mathematical framework, the method was illustrated and tested against three applications; a theoretical one with synthetic data from a known generating function, and two real-world examples: the interpolation of hydraulic conductivity function using water retention data as explanatory variable and vice versa, and the spatial interpolation of rainfall data using the surface elevation as explanatory variable.
+In every case, the method's efficiency to perform interpolation as well as smoothing between data points that are interrelated in a complicated manner, by incorporating the explanatory variable, was confirmed, indicating its applicability for diverse scientific and engineering tasks.
 A notable property of the proposed method is the fact that the resolution (length of consecutive segments of the broken line) does not necessarily have to coincide with that of the given data points, but it can be either finer or coarser, depending on the specific requirements of the problem of interest.
-This is an important property that makes the method applicable and reliable even in the case of scarce data sets (e.g. with as few as two points, as in the second case study, the method gave amazingly good results).
+This is an important property that makes the method applicable and reliable even in the case of scarce datasets (e.g. with as few as two points, as in the second case study, the method gave amazingly good results).

 The third application showed that the method can be useful in spatial interpolation.
-However, the current formulation is not fully two dimensional but the general methodology allows an extension in many dimensions.
-The extension of the methodology for spatial (two dimensional) interpolation of variables, will be reported in future studies.
+However, the current formulation is not fully two-dimensional, although the general methodology allows extension in many dimensions.
+The extension of the methodology for spatial (two-dimensional) interpolation of variables will be reported in future studies.
+Acknowledgements We thank the Associate Editor Alin Carsteanu, the eponymous reviewer Alberto Montanari and an anonymous reviewer for their comments and suggestions, which helped us to improve the presentation of the study.